AdobeDocs/commerce-cloud-tools/src/pages/docker/setup/initialize-docker.md

 1. Add your [access credentials][magento-creds] to the `auth.json` file.

-### On-premises projects
+## On-premises projects

+An on-premises installation requires the stand-alone `magento/magento-cloud-docker` package available in the [Cloud Docker GitHub repository][docker-repo].
 When you initialize an Adobe Commerce project for Docker development, you must create a [.magento.docker.yml](configuration-sources.md#unified-configuration) configuration source file to create the Docker containers for the local environment.

 **To install an Adobe Commerce on-premises project**: